packmad/RmPerm/README.md

 **Tr Or = H.m(C c, T1 a1, ... , Tn an)**

-In this way for remove a permissionis sufficient to create a class *H* with all methods of permissions you want to remove.
+In this way for remove a permissionis is sufficient to create a class *H* with all methods of permissions you want to remove.

 ### Example